-The University of Scranton Counseling Center joins with the broader Student Affairs Division as we commit ourselves to the integration of high-quality student learning with the development of the whole person.
+The University of Scranton Counseling Center joins with the broader Student Formation and Campus Life as we commit ourselves to the integration of high-quality student learning with the development of the whole person.
 For the Counseling Center, this entails the promotion of well-being, personal growth, and interpersonal development of all students at the University.

 Mindful of our Jesuit tradition, we emphasize respect for the student both as a unique individual and as a member of the University.
 In service of the student, the Counseling Center collaborates with and acts as a consultant to all divisions of the University.